"The Meaning of Life": 10 Popular Answers That Don't Fully Work

-Life, according to these folks, is meant to be lived.
+Life, according to this answer, is meant to be lived.
 So, dance!
 Sing!
 Hang out with friends!
 Eat!
 Drink!
 Work!
 Party!
-Just do stuff, in other words.
+Just "do stuff."

-Folks in this camp aren’t anti-intellectual, exactly.
+Folks in this camp aren’t always necessarily anti-intellectual, strictly speaking.
 They aren’t against thinking about anything.
-(That would be a position that requires a certain amount of thinking.)
-They’re just usually against thinking about this kind of stuff.
-There is meaning to life, according to this perspective.
-It’s just found by doing stuff, not by thinking about it.
+(That position would require a certain amount of thinking.)
+They’re just usually against thinking about this.

 The meaning of life is whatever you want it to be.
 Do what you want.